faketechlabsberlin/Travel-20/README.md

 Dev Folder
 - Main folder:
     - main files for the single-page application can be found at the root of the folder - index.html, styles.css and app.js
     - other files : countriesUtilities.js which includes a function to translate data pulled in German into English and a static COVID0402-C.json file, which includes infection       cases data
-- Assets folder :
+- Assets folder:
     -  includes all the pictures and icons used in the design
     - a country-flag directory with png files for each country
     - futura directory with futura font
 - Archive folder:
     - JSON files with mock data used for the interface developement - all data is currently hosted on hosting service https://jsonbin.io/

+Data Science
+- Adac_Scraper:
+    - Contains the Code for the Spider, the pipeline, the settings for both of them and the JSON file which gets scraped

 # Project status:
 - project is currently in beta/testing version